rayb47/Resume-Matcher/README.md

-# Resume ↔ Job Description Matcher
+# Resume and Job Description Matcher

 A Streamlit app that compares a resume with a job description using NLP and semantic embeddings to estimate match quality and identify skill gaps.